-Considering the needs of single women and single mothers, the Office for Foreigners prepared a separate part in the centre in Podkowa Leśna for single women and single mothers.
+Considering the needs of single women and single mothers, the Office for Foreigners prepared a separate part in the centre in Podkowa Leśna - Debak, which serves as an intervention place for single women and single mothers.
 It is also intended for victims of domestic violence, among others, who are separated from the perpetrator.
 Men's access to this part of the centre is limited, and additional psychological support and therapy will help you to overcome traumatic experiences.